sksry/drehmal-transposition/README.md

 **6. Can I use this?**

-I can't stop you.
+Feel free.
 Just don't claim that you made it, please.

 **7. Were these questions actually asked?**